 When Will College Students Get the Coronavirus Vaccine?

-- However, variable rollout plans and vaccine shortages could cause significant delays.
+- Variable rollout plans and vaccine shortages could still cause delays.

 - Colleges say high vaccination coverage is a prerequisite for normal campus life.

-- Less than half of college-aged adults actually intend to get vaccinated.
+- Meanwhile, less than half of college-aged adults intend to get the vaccine.

 College leaders say that a return to a normal campus life depends on the COVID-19 vaccine.
-According to the incoming Joe Biden administration, reopening schools and vaccinating teachers are top priorities.
-But healthy college students could be among the last in line to be inoculated.
+While college students and younger faculty and staff may be among the last in line to be inoculated, most should be eligible within the next month.

-Whether enough college students will voluntarily receive the vaccine is another question.
-Although the share of Americans who intend to get the coronavirus vaccine has increased, young people aged 18-29 are among those least likely to say they would get the shot if it were available to them today.
+Whether college students will choose to get the COVID-19 vaccine is another question.
+While the share of Americans who intend to get vaccinated has increased, young people aged 18-29 are among those least likely to say they'd get the shot if it were available to them today.

 CDC Vaccine Phases: Who Should Get the Vaccine First?